 On one hand, I felt a connection to my last name:

 - I liked that I shared my last name with my brother (though I’ll admit that it wasn’t like my last name made me feel more connected to my family exactly.
 And my parents don’t even have the same last names as one another.
 It’s complicated.)

 - I liked that my full name made my cultural identity (Punjabi and Indian) more visible (although it didn’t really make me feel more connected to my culture exactly; my family is Sikh, and typically, Sikh men are meant to use the last name Singh while Sikh women traditionally use Kaur — though this isn’t always the case).

-- I liked that my name made me feel like me, even if only just because of habit — as a kid, teachers had always called me Punita Chhabra (albeit, in a butchered and mispronounced manner) my whole life; as a teacher, I was Ms. Chhabra.
+- I liked that my name made me feel like me, even if only just because of habit — as a kid, teachers had always called me by my original first and last name (albeit, in a butchered and mispronounced manner) my whole life.
+Then, as a teacher, I was Ms. former-last-name.
 It had been my name forever.